retailzipline/hiring-exercises/qe/readme.md

 - Please push your code to a private github repository.
 Do not fork this repo.
 - When you're done, invite @ccampbellgit and @nategadzhi to the repository.

+## Additional questions?

+This assignment is designed to be close to what you'll experience working with us, but I'm (@nategadzhi) pretty sure I've missed a thing or two when I posted it.
+So if you have any questions, please don't hesitate to reach out to us and just ask.
+We'll be happy to help clarify the assignment and update the description.